-Site Ref Address Area (ha) Use Class Comment Marketal ble E1(1) Vale of Leven Industrial Estate 4.2 4/5/6 Part of Lomondgate SEIL E1(2) Vale of Leven Industrial Estate 7.25 4/5 Part of Lomondgate SEIL E1(3) Vale of Leven Industrial Estate 0.63 4/5/6 Part of Lomondgate SEIL E1(4) Vale of Leven Industrial Estate 1.74 4/5/6 Part of Lomondgate SEIL E1(5) Lomondgate 8.66 4/5/6 Part of Lomondgate SEIL E1(6) Clydebank Industrial Estate 0.58 4/5 Part of Clydebank Riverside SEIL E1(7) Cable Depot Road, Clydebank 0.62 4/5 Part of Clydebank Riverside SEIL E1(8) Rothesay Dock, Clydebank 0.42 4/5 Part of Clydebank Riverside SEIL E1(9) Rothesay Dock, Clydebank 4.44 5/6 Part of Clydebank Riverside SEIL E1(10) John Knox Street, Clydebank 1.62 4/5 Sub-Total 30.16 Reserve d 22 10 E1(11) Main Street, Jamestown 1.93 5/6 Reserved for Sawmill expansion E1(12) North Kilmalid 5.97 4/5/6 Part of Lomondgate SEIL.
-Reserved for expansion of Chivas Bottling Plant Sub-Total 7.9 Other E1(13) Lomond Industrial Estate, Alexandria 1.97 4/5 E1(14) Hamilton Street, Clydebank 0.24 4/5 E1(15) Land to West of Garth Drive, Clydebank 0.3 4/5 - Sub-Total 2.51 Longer 1 Ferm Opportunities E1(16) Esso, Bowling 21.84 4/5/6 See Delivering our Places E1(17) Carless, Old Kilpatrick 2.64 4/5/6 Part of Clydebank Riverside SEIL.
-See Delivering our Places E1(18) Queens Quay, Clydebank 1.27 Part of Clydebank Riverside SEIL.
-See Delivering our Places Sub-Total 25.75 1000 Total 66.32
+Site Ref Address Area (ha) Use Class Comment Marketable · E1(1) Vale of Leven Industrial Estate 4.2 4/5/6 Part of Lomondgate SEIL E1(2) Vale of Leven Industrial Estate 7.25 4/5 Part of Lomondgate SEIL E1(3) Vale of Leven Industrial Estate 0.63 4/5/6 Part of Lomondgate SEIL E1(4) Vale of Leven Industrial Estate 1.74 4/5/6 Part of Lomondgate SEIL E1(5) Lomondgate 8.66 4/5 Part of Lomondgate SEIL E1(6) Clydebank Industrial Estate 0.58 4/5 Part of Clydebank Riverside SEIL E1(7) Cable Depot Road, Clydebank 0.62 4/5 Part of Clydebank Riverside SEIL E1(8) Rothesay Dock, Clydebank 0.42 4/5 Part of Clydebank Riverside SEIL E1(9) Rothesay Dock, Clydebank 4.44 5/6 Part of Clydebank Riverside SEIL E1(10) John Knox Street, Clydebank 1.62 4/5 Sub-Total 30.16 Reserved E1(11) Main Street, Jamestown 1.93 5/6 Reserved for Sawmill expansion E1(12) North Kilmalid 5.97 4/5/6 Part of Lomondgate SEIL.
+Reserved for expansion of Chivas Bottling Plant Sub-Total 7.9 Other · E1(13) Lomond Industrial Estate, Alexandria 1.97 4/5 E1(14) Hamilton Street, Clydebank 0.24 4/5 E1(15) Land to West of Garth Drive, Clydebank 0.3 4/5 Sub-Total 2.51 Longer Term n Opportunities E1(16) Esso, Bowling 20.73 4/5/6 See Delivering our Places E1(17) Carless, Old Kilpatrick 3.17 4/5/6 Part of Clydebank Riverside SEIL.
+See Delivering our Places E1(18) Queen Quay, Clydebank 1.27 Part of Clydebank Riverside SEIL.
+See Delivering our Places Sub-Total 25.17 Total 65.74 lopment at Clydebank Industrial and Cable Depot Road must not adverse effect on the Inner Clyde Protection Area (SPA) for which nk are the qualifying interest. als for development must be banied by an expert assessment to project-level Habitats Regulations sal (HRA).
+This may require a study nank behaviour in the affected area SPA, which is likely to involve survey least one overwintering season. should also be taken of the HRA plan, including measures potentially d to address disturbance both construction and operation of the oment. ouncil as 'Competent Authority' will ut the HRA.
+If it is concluded that posal is likely to have a significant he Council must then undertake an riate Assessment of the implications levelopment for the conservation s for which the area has been ated.
+Development which could harm nationally important site will only be ed in the circumstances detailed in lature Conservation.

-Notes on Schedule 4
+on Schedule 4